Kentucky Derby: Here’s what the owners can — and can’t — name their horses - NewsBreak

 Also prohibited are “names that are suggestive or have a vulgar or obscene meaning,” including any name the Jockey Club deems “in poor taste” or otherwise offensive.
 But that doesn’t mean some haven’t slipped under the radar in the sport’s history: The Jockey Club has previously approved risqué names such as “Panty Raid,” “Strip Tease” and even “Sexy Bikini Model,” according to its own database .

 Another rule stipulates that horses cannot be named after any “living persons” unless the Jockey Club is provided with written permission from the namesake.
-It’s happened many times over the years, but one of the most notable instances occurred when Barbara Bush — who was the nation’s first lady at the time — gave her written consent for a filly to use her name, according to Jockey Club registrar Rick Bailey, who recounted the story in a 2005 interview with NPR .The first player ever drafted in the NFL didn’t end up playing: Here’s why
+It’s happened many times over the years, but one of the most notable instances occurred when Barbara Bush — who was the nation’s first lady at the time — gave her written consent for a filly to use her name, according to Jockey Club registrar Rick Bailey, who recounted the story in a 2005 interview with NPR .Skywatchers’ delight!
+Total Lunar Eclipse this Sunday

 More often than not, owners consider each thoroughbred’s lineage when choosing a name, and some incorporate the name of either the horse’s sire (father) or dam (mother).
 But even in the absence of a family name, most racehorses find themselves saddled with something that at least seems significant enough to their owners.